Prepared to Handle Any Case Contact Attorney Adam Allen Arant to find out how he can help you.

 DUI Defense Strategies

 There are many ways to defend a DUI case, depending on the circumstances of the case.
-Law enforcement must have a probable cause for stopping you.
-If your driving behavior showed signs of impairment, there may have been other reasons than intoxication for its cause.
+Law enforcement must have probable cause for stopping you.
+If your driving behavior showed signs of impairment, there may have been reasons other than intoxication for its cause.
 Therefore, the initial arrest can be challenged as a DUI-related incident or as a probable cause issue.
 Field sobriety tests can also be questioned since the results of these are under the arresting officer's discretion, who may have been biased.
 These tests can also be challenged as to their effectiveness.

 In proving a DUI, the burden of proof is on the prosecution.
 Chemical testing can be challenged because all the equipment used must meet certain requirements, including maintenance and calibration.
 These tests can give inaccurate results.
 If standard procedure for administering the chemical test was not followed by the arresting officer, this can also influence the test results.

 Defend Your Rights.
-Protect Your Future.
+Protect Your Future in Fremont

-Attorney Arant has come to know the local prosecutors, judges and DMV administrative staff quite well, and will utilize these long-standing relationships to help you whenever possible.
-When your driver's license, your future and your reputation are at stake, you can breathe easier knowing that your case is being handled by an experienced law firm with a proven track record for success in DUI cases.
+Attorney Arant has come to know the local prosecutors, judges, and DMV administrative staff quite well, and will utilize these long-standing relationships to help you whenever possible.
+When your driver's license, your future, and your reputation are at stake, you can breathe easier knowing that your case is being handled by an experienced law firm with a proven track record for success in DUI cases.

 Alameda County DUI Resources